Non-diagonal Lindblad master equations in quantum reservoir engineering: Conclusions

 \section{Conclusions}

-We have considered here systems described by master equations in a generalized Lindblad form.
-This type of master equations arises naturally in quantum reservoir engineering, and although it is in general possible to cast them into a standard form by means of a diagonalization procedure, this is often an inefficient way of solving the system dynamics and it is particularly detrimental when seeking analytical solutions.
-For this reason, we have considered here a method to describe the dynamics of engineered quantum systems directly from the master equation in generalized form.
-Thus, we have presented a set of evolution equations for the first and second moments of the canonical variables, quadrature operators for bosonic systems and Majorana operators for fermionic systems, that allow one to fully characterize the dynamics of linear quantum systems described by master equations in generalized Lindblad form.
-Furthermore, using these equations it is possible to obtain exact analytical solutions for the steady state.
-As a review, we have included some covariance matrix methods for the study of linear open quantum systems.
-In particular, we focused on methods to determine entanglement, the Duan criterion and logarithmic negativity, both for bosonic and fermionic systems.
-For bosonic systems, we showed simple known formulas for the calculation of this quantities; whereas for fermionic systems we depicted recent results for the fermionic logarithmic negativity.
-Finally, we proved that according to the fermionic logarithmic negativity the Duan criterion for entanglement is also valid for fermionic systems.
+We have considered here systems described by master equations in a non-diagonal Lindblad form.
+This type of master equations arises naturally in quantum reservoir engineering, and although it is in general possible to cast them into a diagonal form by means of a diagonalization procedure, this is often an inefficient way of solving the system dynamics, and it is particularly detrimental when seeking analytical solutions.
+For this reason, we have considered here a method to describe the dynamics of engineered quantum systems directly from the master equation in non-diagonal form.
+Thus, we have presented a set of evolution equations for the first and second moments of the canonical variables, quadrature operators for bosonic systems and Majorana operators for fermionic systems that allow one to fully characterize the dynamics of linear quantum systems described by master equations in non-diagonal Lindblad form.
+Furthermore, using these equations it is possible to obtain exact analytical solutions for the steady state, as is shown in a practical example regarding two-mode mechanical entanglement in an optomechanical system.
+This example not only demonstrates the utility of our methods but also indicates their potential for unveiling new phenomena in unexplored physical regimes.
+As a review, we have included some covariance matrix methods pertinent to the study of linear open quantum systems.
+In particular, we focused on entanglement measures, such as the Duan criterion and logarithmic negativity, and their application to both bosonic and fermionic systems.
+For bosonic systems, we revisited established formulas for computing these entanglement measures.
+For fermionic systems, we highlighted recent advances in calculating the fermionic logarithmic negativity.
+A significant outcome of our study is the confirmation that the Duan criterion, traditionally applied to bosonic systems, holds true for fermionic systems as well, as demonstrated by the fermionic logarithmic negativity.